-Samsung Galaxy Tab 3 devices reportedly in the works, company exec says Note 8.0 due at MWCAlex Wagner - Senior News Editor
+Samsung Galaxy Tab 3 devices reportedly in the works, company exec says Note 8.0 due at MWCAlex Wagner - Editorial Director of News and Content

 Remember the Samsung Galaxy Note 8.0 tablet that we heard rumblings about last week?
 Well, it looks like that may not be the only new Android slate that Samsung's got up its sleeve, as a new report from SamMobile claims that the company is planning to introduce a handful of new tablets in the coming months.
 Here's what we can expect, according to the site's "Korean insider":